Why I Stopped Trusting OTC Hair and Skincare Brands

 What This Tells Us About the Formula

-While CHI Keratin Mist highlights natural proteins like Hydrolyzed Keratin and Silk, the formula leans heavily on synthetics to achieve texture, detangling, and shine.
+While CHI Keratin Mist showcases natural proteins like Hydrolyzed Keratin and Silk, the formula relies heavily on synthetics to achieve texture and shine.

 Key takeaway:

-Marketing words like “keratin” and “botanicals” don’t always reflect the overall safety or integrity of the full product.
+Marketing terms like “keratin” and “botanicals” often do not reflect the overall safety or integrity of the product.

 What These Examples Teach Us

-Natural extracts are often token ingredients — sprinkled into otherwise synthetic-heavy formulas.
+Natural extracts are often token ingredients, used sparingly in otherwise synthetic-heavy formulas.

-Harsh chemical additives like synthetic polymers, fragrances, and emulsifiers dominate most over-the-counter products.
+Harsh chemical additives, including synthetic polymers and fragrances, dominate most over-the-counter products.

-Fragrance remains one of the biggest hidden risks, masking dozens of undisclosed chemicals.
+Fragrance remains a significant hidden risk, obscuring dozens of undisclosed chemicals.

-This is why becoming an ingredient reader — not just a brand believer — is crucial for anyone serious about protecting their skin, hair, and long-term health.
+Thus, becoming an ingredient reader — rather than merely a brand believer — is vital for anyone serious about preserving their skin, hair, and long-term health.

 Building a Cleaner Routine: What to Look for (and What to Avoid)